 Among the recently produced volumes are Manuscripts of Maverannahr in the collections of French museums, Central Asian Art in the Collections of the University of Cambridge, Sogdian Numismatics in the Collection of the British Museum, Decorative and Applied Art of Uzbekistan in the Collection of the Museum of Asia and the Pacific in Warsaw, and Masterpieces of the Timurid Period from museum collections in Uzbekistan.

 A corollary to this project, already being undertaken by the government of Uzbekistan, is to modernize and expand the country’s museum infrastructure.
 This project is intended to bring greater exposure to art from around the world to the people of Uzbekistan by developing expertise in museology and encouraging cooperation and exchanges between global institutions and Uzbekistan’s museums.

 Leading the Way in Re-framing the International Dialog on Cultural Heritage

-The project’s director and chairperson is Firdavs Abdukhalikov, a well-known Uzbek media expert and recently named head of Uzbekkino, the Uzbek film industry.
-Chairman Firdavs Abdukhalikov stated at the World Society’s September 2019 Washington, D.C. conference that the goal of the project is to honor the cultural heritage of Uzbekistan wherever it is now located, and not to seek the return of objects from existing collections.
+The project’s director and chairperson is Firdavs Abdukhalikov, a well-known Uzbek media expert and recently named head of Uzbekkino, the official Uzbek film producer.
+Chairman Firdavs Abdukhalikov stated at the World Society’s September 2019 Washington, D.C. conference that the goal of the project is to honor the cultural heritage of Uzbekistan wherever it is now located and not to seek the return of objects from existing collections.
 He noted that many artworks left Uzbekistan long before, as objects of trade along the Silk Road, as luxury goods exported throughout the Islamic world, in gifts and exchanges to Russia and other neighboring states, and accompanying emigrants in the early Soviet period.